HBIbidunni/alx-frontend/0x02-CSS_advanced/README.md

 ```

-- This code completely hides
+- This code completely hides elements from view.